Coordinating GPU Data Centers and Power Grid Regulation Service for Exogenous Carbon Benefits

 \subsection{Demand Response Services}

-Electricity market services provided by loads, such as datacenters, are \textit{demand response} (DR) services which relies on electricity consumers to adjust their load following a signal from the power utility.
-As shown in Figure~\ref{fig:DR-type}, DR services can be broadly classified into three categories: Load Shifting, Load Shedding, and Load Shimmying~\cite{LBNL-DR}.
+Electricity market services provided by loads, such as datacenters, are \textit{demand response} (DR) services which rely on electricity consumers to adjust their load by following a signal from the power utility.
+As shown in Figure~\ref{fig:DR-type}, DR services can be classified into three categories: Load Shifting, Load Shedding, and Load Shimmying~\cite{LBNL-DR}.

 Many prior works have explored data center participation in emergency demand response, a type of Load Shedding service operating over hours, which require data centers to reduce load during power grid emergencies~\cite{zhang2019data,google_demand_response,zhang2022hpc,xing2023carbonresponder,7039172}.
 Data centers shifting workloads to run during periods of greater renewable energy generation or cheaper electricity price are examples of Load Shifting service~\cite{Li2012-ISwitch,goiri2011greenslot,Li2011-SolarCore,Li2013-Chameleon,liu2011,dou2017carbon, luo2013temporal,lin2023adapting,CarbonScaler,10.1145/3698038.3698542, limitations}.